 Our Weird and Wonderful World: 7 Very Strange Hobbies

 We humans need distraction.
 And what better to do that than an all-engrossing hobby?
-Some hobbies are just run of the mill – knitting, birdwatching, playing chess.
-A few are less common – taekwondo for example, at least in the West.
-But some hobbies are downright strange.
-Here are a few:
+Some hobbies are just run-of-the-mill – knitting, birdwatching, playing chess, writing master assignment.

 Heard of Cosplay?
 It sounds like a made-up word and it is.
 It's actually two words: costume and play combined.
 Participants have some sort of subculture in which they dress up in the clothes and accessories of characters.
 These characters can be from a book, a comic or cartoon, or a movie.
 This hobby has taken off in Japan, perhaps because in such a pressurized and technologized society, it is a relief to escape into the world of fantasy.